-In denying the request, the judge invoked Hemingway himself: "Between a murder-for-hire trial and an annual look-alike contest, surely Hemingway, a perfervid admirer of 'grace under pressure,' would choose the trial.… Perhaps a lawyer who evokes Hemingway can resist relaxing frolic in favor of solemn duty."
-I don't think Hemingway would have used a word like "perfervid," but otherwise I have no objection to this.
-Above the Law has the order itself.
+In the order, the judge invoked Hemingway himself: “Between a murder-for-hire trial and an annual look-alike contest, surely Hemingway, a perfervid admirer of ‘grace under pressure,’ would choose the trial.… Perhaps a lawyer who evokes Hemingway can resist relaxing frolic in favor of solemn duty.”
+I don’t think Hemingway would have used a word like “perfervid,” but otherwise I have no objection to this.

 Hemingway, of course, has appeared in these pages before.
 Or at least his cats have.
 See “Legal Battle Rages Over Future of Hemingway’s Mutant Cats,” Lowering the Bar (July 19, 2007) and “Battle Over Cat Jurisdiction Enters Fifth Year,” Lowering the Bar (Nov.
 20, 2007).